mad honey aka rhododendron honey aka deli bal

 Also known as Deli Bali, Rhododendron honey is indeed a special honey and today it is increasingly popular due to its hallucinogenic effect.
 It is sought by youth only for this properties, while older people are interested in its sexual stimulant properties.

-Mad honey from Turkey is usually harvested from Anzer Plateau, a pristine region also known for a multifloral honey which carries its name: Anzer honey.
+Mad honey from Turkey is usually harvested from the Anzer Plateau, a pristine region also known for multifloral honey, which carries its own name: Anzer honey.
 Turkey also gives us the most expensive honey in the world: Elvish honey – $5200 /kg.

-According to a study conducted by Sibel Silici and published in 2010, Rhododendron honey samples obtained from Black Sea Region of Turkey proves to be a good source of antioxidant and antimicrobial agent that might serve to protect human health.
+According to a study conducted by Sibel Silici and published in 2010, rhododendron honey samples obtained from the Black Sea Region of Turkey prove to be a good source of antioxidant and antimicrobial agents, that might serve to protect human health.

-– The honey samples showed highest antibacterial activity against Pseudomonas aeruginosa and Proteus mirabilis.
+– The honey samples showed the highest antibacterial activity against Pseudomonas aeruginosa and Proteus mirabilis.

 See all characteristics of rhododendron honey.